adeolapopoola/Gans-project/README.md

 To address these challenges, I recognized the importance of data-driven insights and predictive modelling.
 The steps involved in this project includes:
 Local pipeline: Data Collection (Web scrapping, API), Data Storage (SQL Database) Cloud pipeline: CGP MySQL, Cloud Function and Cloud Scheduler

+Here is a link to my medium post on this project: https://medium.com/@deolapopson/building-a-data-pipeline-with-python-and-gcp-a-journey-of-learning-and-accomplishment-f9e8f8fe4089